I went to Japan on a business trip in the early 1990s.

 The large shimenawa or twisted rope is made from rice straw, and the white shide or zigzag streamer is made from paper.
 These can represent the invisible enshrined kami.

 They're also highly flammable.
 This is nowhere to be waving lighted cigarettes.
-Which, as we now realize thanks to Japan Tobacco, burn at 700 °C. Ray Bradbury has told us that paper ignites at 451 °F, which is just 232.8 °C. So, cigarettes are dangerous pretty much everywhere.
+Which, as Japan Tobacco has told us, burn at 700 °C. Ray Bradbury has told us that paper ignites at 451 °F, which is just 232.8 °C. So, cigarettes are dangerous pretty much everywhere.
+Especially so around paper streamers and rice straw ropes.

 The above is specific to travel logistics.
 Maybe you're looking for information on specific places in Japan.